The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 Real GDP growth: This is Canada’s economic growth rate, minus the rate of inflation.
 For example, if economic Growth is 2%, and inflation is at 2%, then Real GDP is 0%.

-Unemployment: Hitting 6.6% in October 2024 and expected to increase in the coming months.
+Unemployment: Hitting 6.8% in November 2024 and expected to increase slightly in the coming months.

 On the other hand, considerable government spending and population increases are still leading to economic growth on the surface level.
 In other words, we have more people buying more total goods and services, but on an individual/ ’per person’ level, spending is dropping.